 This tutorial explains how to add, delete and grant Sudo privileges to users in Ubuntu Linux operating system.
 The steps provided below are tested in Ubuntu 20.04 LTS edition.
-However, the steps are same on other DEB-based distributions.
+However, the steps are same for other DEB-based distributions.
 Before getting into the topic, let us see what is sudo and its benefits.

-What is sudo user?
+What is sudo?

 In Linux and Unix operating systems, there is a special user named root.
 The root user can do anything and everything in a Unix-like system.
 Using root user for the day to day activities can be dangerous and not recommended.
 One wrong command can destroy the whole system!
 This is where the "sudo" comes in help.
 It allows the authorized users to perform tasks with root-level privileges, even if they don't know the root user password.
 This is why it is important to create a regular user and add him to sudo user group to perform administrative tasks whenever necessary.
 Hence, this user can act as both regular user and administrative user when running commands prefixed with sudo.